 I’m John Imler, owner of Top Dog Training, KY.
-I'm a Professional Dog Trainer who walked away from a successful position at a Fortune 500 company and turned a lifelong passion for working with animals into a career.
+I'm a Professional Dog Trainer who walked away from a successful position at a Fortune 500 company almost a decade ago and turned a lifelong passion for working with animals into a career.

 I am recommended by a number of local veterinarians and currently handle specialized behavior issues for both the Louisville Dog Run Association (an organization numbering over 5000 members), the The Arrow Fund (an animal rescue group that handles the most severe of cases) and have worked with a number of other rescue organizations.

 I focus primarily on basic and advanced obedience and manners along with aggression and reactivity in dogs of all ages and breeds.

 What inspired me to start Top Dog?
 After watching frustrated people being pulled around parks and neighborhoods by their misunderstood dogs and seeing people at their wit's end trying to just “live” with their dogs, I knew I could help.